 Drug Testing: Does THCA Show Up Like THC?

-Yes.
+Raw, unheated THCA is unlikely to trigger the same THC metabolite profile—but real-world use almost always involves heat or degradation.
 Any use of THCA flower that involves heat (smoking, vaping, baking) will lead to THC metabolites in your system:

 THCA consumption appears in drug tests: